alexandreday/machine_learning_review/README.md

 # machine_learning_review
-This is a repository for developping the python codes and examples for a review paper on an <b> introduction to machine learning for physicists<b>.
+This is a repository for developping the python codes and examples for a review paper on an <b> introduction to machine learning for physicists</b>.
 # Installing style sheet
 Clone or download the repository.
 Then in the top directory use:
 ```